There are a number of ways to transfer files to the College Unix computers, Romulus and Remus and R, as well as the computer Cluster.

 - Windows: Use WinSCP or PuTTY, available from Winsoft.

-- Macintosh: Use Fetch, available from Macsoft, or the standard program Terminal with the shell program sftp.
+- Macintosh: Use Fetch, available from Macsoft, or the standard program Terminal with one of the shell programs sftp or scp.

 - Dreamweaver: Use its built-in SFTP to easily upload web page changes.